Jun 17, 2020, 11:16:18 AM CDT Jul 5, 2022, 9:46:53 AM CDT

 Help your kids help others by giving back to your community in some way.
 Your child might:

-• Write letters or create cards to people in nursing homes
+- Write letters or create cards for people in nursing homes

 10. Practice self-care

-Everyone in the family, parents and children alike, need to practice self-care to help release stress.
-Ensure that everyone has quiet time for themselves, whether that means going for a jog, taking a nap or spending time in the afternoon reading.
+Everyone in the family – parents and children alike – need to practice self-care to help release stress.
+Ensure everyone has quiet time for themselves, whether that means going for a jog, taking a nap or reading in the afternoon.

 The whole family can also try mindfulness and meditation activities which have been shown to reduce stress and anxiety.